chrthomsen/pygrametl/docs/examples/parallel.rst

     # In the transformation we use three data sources to retrieve rows from
     # sales.csv, first CSVSource to read the csv file, then
     # TransformationSource to transform the rows, and lastly ProcessSource to
-    # do both the reading and transformation in a separate threads
+    # do both the reading and transformation in another thread
     sales = CSVSource(f=open('sales.csv'), delimiter=',')
     transSales = TransformingSource(sales, convertReals, trimProductname)
     salesProcess = ProcessSource(transSales)

     # While the list of sales are being read and transformed by the spawned
-    # process, the main process is occupied with pre loading the products
+    # thread, the main thread is occupied with pre-loading the product dimension
-    # dimension with data from the products csv file
+    # with data from product.csv
     products = CSVSource(f=open('product.csv'), delimiter=',')
     for row in products:
         productTable.insert(row)

-    # After the ProcessSource have read rows from the data source provided can
+    # After the ProcessSource have read rows from the data source provided, they
-    # they be accessed through a iterator as any other data source
+    # can be accessed through ProcessSource iterator like any other data source
     for row in salesProcess:
         row['productid'] = productTable.lookup(row)
         factTable.insert(row)
     conn.commit()
     conn.close()

-Here we use a :class:`.ProcessSource` to transform a set of rows from the *sales* csv file while we fill the *products* dimension with data.
-As the use of a :class:`.ProcessSource` adds additional overhead to the iterator, seeing as rows must be transferred in batches from another process, other computations should be performed in between the creation and use of the source to allow for data to be read, transformed and transferred.
+In the above example, we use a :class:`.ProcessSource` to transform a set of rows from sales.csv while we fill the product dimension with data.
+As the use of a :class:`.ProcessSource` adds additional overhead to the iterator, seeing as rows must be transferred in batches from another process, other computations should be performed in between the creation and use of the data source to allow for data to be read, transformed, and transferred.

 Decoupled Tables
 ----------------
 A decoupled table in pygrametl is a proxy for an instance of another table class defined in the :mod:`.tables` module.
-Currently two different classes exist for decoupled tables, :class:`.DecoupledDimension` and :class:`.DecoupledFactTable`.
+Currently, two different classes exist for decoupled tables, :class:`.DecoupledDimension` and :class:`.DecoupledFactTable`.
 The two classes behave nearly identically with one implementing the interface of a dimension and the other the interface of a fact table.
 When a method is called on one of the two classes, a message is sent to the actual table object, and if the method has a return value an instance of the class :class:`.FutureResult` is returned.
 This instance is a handle to the actual result when it becomes available.
-In order to get the actual result, the instance can be given directly to a method accepting a row which would force the method to block until a value is ready or, alternatively, the entire decoupled can be consumed by another decoupled table.
+To get the actual result, the instance can be given directly to a method accepting a row which would force the method to block until a value is ready, or the entire decoupled can be consumed by another decoupled table.
 When a decoupled table is consumed by another decoupled table, the values are extracted from an instance of :class:`.FutureResult` by the table that needs it without blocking the caller of methods on that table.
-It should however be noted that any rows passed to an instance of :class:`.DecoupledFactTable` or :class:`.DecoupledDimension` should only contain the attributes directly needed by the table, as having additional key/value pairs in the :class:`.dict` can make pygrametl insert the row before the actual values are ready, leading to instances of the class :class:`.FutureResult` being passed to the database instead, which in nearly every case is undesirable.
+It should however be noted that any rows passed to an instance of :class:`.DecoupledFactTable` or :class:`.DecoupledDimension` should only contain the attributes directly needed by the table, as having additional key/value pairs in the :class:`.dict` can make pygrametl insert the row before the actual values are ready, leading to instances of the class :class:`.FutureResult` being incorrectly passed to the database instead.

 .. code-block:: python